The Voice Brasil: Coaches

 The original coaches were revealed in to be axé singer Claudia Leitte, pop rock singer-songwriter Lulu Santos, MPB singer-songwriter Carlinhos Brown and sertanejo singer, Daniel.
 All four coaches returned for seasons two and three.
 In 2015, it was announced that Daniel would not return for season four; sertanejo singer Michel Teló was named his replacement.
 Leitte took a hiatus after season five, swapping roles with Ivete Sangalo to become a coach on The Voice Kids.

 In 2019, it was announced that Iza would join Santos, Teló and Sangalo as coach of season eight, making it the first season to feature two female coaches.
 With Brown's departure, Santos served as the last remaining coach from the show's inaugural season.
 In 2020, Globo announced that Sangalo, Iza, Santos, and Teló would be returning for the ninth season.
 However, on 29 July 2020, Brown was confirmed to return to the panel, replacing Sangalo, who had to leave due to her pregnancy.

 In August 2021, the tenth season was confirmed to premiere in October, featuring coaches Brown, Iza, Lulu, and Leitte, the latter returning after a four-year hiatus.
 In addition, Teló, joins the panel as a "Comeback Stage" coach, selecting eliminated artists and giving them a chance to return to the competition.
 As phases go by, Teló joins the four coaches on the main stage, having a fifth chair in the scenario for the first time in the Brazilian series.

 For the eleventh season, Lulu, Iza and Teló returned alongside The Voice Kids coach Gaby Amarantos.
 On 28 August 2023, it was confirmed that the program would return for a twelfth and final season.
 Two days later, the coaches for the final season were announced to be Brown, Iza, Santos, and Teló.
 During the blind auditions, The Voice+ coach Mumuzinho acted as a guest coach, taking turns with Iza in the coaches' chair.

 Following the confirmation of a thirteenth season on SBT, on 16 April 2025, season 12 guest coach Mumuzinho was confirmed as an official coach for season 13.
 On 5 June, Duda Beat was confirmed as a panelist for the thirteenth season, and duo Matheus & Kauan were "in talks" about joining.
 Lulu Santos was initially quoted as a panelist but later denied.
 On 20 August, Matheus & Kauan were confirmed as panelists, along the with fourth confirmed coach, Péricles.
+On 3 July 2026, Lauana Prado was announced as a new coach, replacing Duda Beat for the fourteenth season.
+On 30 July 2026, it was announced that Matheus & Kauan would return for the fourteenth season alongside new coaches Paulo Ricardo and Diogo Nogueira, both of whom replace Péricles and Mumuzinho.